 Another thing that comes up in hunting conversations: Is hunting an animal in the wild less cruel than raising an animal for slaughter, particularly in a CAFO?
 Hunting can result in a slower and more painful death if the hunter is not skilled, but the animal is entirely free until that point.
 This seems to approximate how it would live and die in the natural presence of other predators, so in that sense I have fewer ethical issues with hunting than with animals confined on farms.
 However, it really gets down to how we choose to define suffering, which may or may not match other animals’ desires.
 We tend to impose our own values systems upon other animals, and they may or may not fit.

-Having a cat
+Having a cat and being vegan

 I know a lot of people who call themselves vegan—longer-term and seemingly more committed than I—and who have cats.
 Cats seem to be wildly popular in the vegan community, which makes sense for people who love and respect other animals.